I got a question on my deviantART page asking me about writing romance. So thought it would make a great subject for a blog post.

 Can’t please everyone

 Write for yourself first and foremost.
 I say this because readers can get very invested in your story.
-They can identify with your characters and caught up in the love that develops.
+They can identify with your characters and catch up in the love that develops.

 However you can end up with people annoyed that your hero ended up with Character A not Character B etc. It happens, live with it and don’t start re-writing your story to suit everyone.